All Products

 2. On the Listeners tab, find the listener that you want to manage and click the endpoint group ID in the Default Endpoint Group column.

-3. On the Endpoint Group tab, click Add Virtual Endpoint Group in the Virtual Endpoint Group section.
+3. On the Endpoint Group tab, click Virtual Endpoint Group in the Add Virtual Endpoint Group section.

 4. On the Add Endpoint Group page, configure the parameters based on the following information and click Create.

 The configurations of the virtual endpoint group are the same as those of the default endpoint group that you created in Step 4-1, except for the Backend Service parameter.
-For this example, set Backend Service to 47.245.XX.XX, which is the public IP address of Server 2.
+In this example, set Backend Service to 47.245.XX.XX, which is the public IP address of Server 2.

 Step 5: Add a forwarding rule